Hebrew MA (joint degree) 2025 entry

 Joint Honours degrees

-You can also take Hebrew MA (joint degree) as part of a joint Honours degree in which you will take core modules of your chosen subjects.
+You can take Hebrew MA (joint degree) as part of a joint Honours degree in which you will take core modules of your chosen subjects.

 • Arabic